From collection Phi Gamma Delta Publications Collection

 sin architect of international fame.
 The

-Imperial Hotel, Tokio (Editor’s note: thigis
+Imperial Hotel, Tokio (Editor's note: this is

 withstood the recent earthquake disaster.